raechiang/Capstone-Wildfire/README.md

 **Maps**: To illustrate the firesâ€™ general locations, a quick scatterplot can be generated using their geographic coordinates, but a heatmap can more clearly depict intensities and frequencies of the wildfires.
 The maps clearly show specific areas where wildfires more commonly and intensely occur.
 These are often mountainous regions with a lot of forests and chaparrals.
 Sunnier, hotter regions such as those along the southern part of California also seem to experience a lot of wildfires.

 <p align="center">
-  Heatmap of all wildfires in 2013-2020
+  Heatmap of All Wildfires in 2013-2020
   <img src="/reports/figures/heatmap_allfires.png" alt="Heatmap of all wildfires in 2013-2020">
 </p>